platformsh/platformsh-docs/src/languages/ruby.md

 ---
 title: "Ruby"
 weight: 8
+description: |
-description: Platform.sh supports deploying any Ruby application.
+  Platform.sh supports deploying any Ruby application.
 Your application can use any Ruby application server such as Unicorn or Puma and deploying a Rails or a Sinatra app is very straight forward.
 ---

+{{< description >}}

 ## Supported versions